How far along are you and when will you be done?

 How do we enable the New Gradebook for our whole institution?

 Currently the feature option does not allow you to enable it for your entire institution.
 As a reminder, this feature is still in beta, so right now it can only be allowed on a course-by-course basis.
-However, beginning January 6, 2018, when the feature option is set to allow at the account level, instructors can individually enable the New Gradebook in each of their courses without having to involve a Canvas admin.
+As of January 6, 2018, when the feature option is set to allow at the account level, instructors can individually enable the New Gradebook in each of their courses without having to involve a Canvas admin.

 Can I switch back and forth between the New Gradebook and the Old Gradebook?